 I was fortunate enough to use these skills to make the move to our recruiting team, where I met so many talented people, some of whom are now working alongside me at Climb.
 In continuing to grow my knowledge base, my most recent career move has been to our Partnerships team where my firsthand knowledge of the learner experience has become an asset when partnering with schools who are dedicated to changing the lives of their learners.”

 For years, the education industry has promoted the idea of “life-long learning” and “continuing education”.
 Especially today, with the effects of COVID-19 on our job market, we see many people go to online short-term classes that can help them earn credentials to build up their resumes and land a job.
-In fact, since May we’ve seen Climb applications to finance accelerated career-advancing courses steadily grow month over month.
+In fact, since May we’ve seen Climb applications to finance accelerated career exploration, transformation, and upskilling courses steadily grow month over month.

-Highlighting this type of career path and promoting alternative pathways for education and career advancement can help all of us when trying to take the next step in our careers to understand the wide array of opportunities available.
+Highlighting these types of career paths and promoting alternative pathways for education and career advancement can help all of us when trying to take the next step in our careers to understand the wide array of opportunities available.
 The trend of lifelong learning is just truly beginning, and all of us in the Education community have the opportunity to continue innovating and enabling people to make that climb.